Package Release Instructions¶

 git clean -dfx

-Check out the release commit:
+Check out the release tag:

 git checkout <X.Y.Z>

-pip install build --upgrade
+pip install build twine --upgrade

-then creating the source distribution with:
+Generate the source distribution tar file:

 python -m build --sdist .